Pros / Sensor cooking takes the guesswork out of reheating foods.

 RCA offers a one-year warranty that covers parts and labor, including the magnetron, the piece that creates the microwaves that cook your food.
 This isn't the longest warranty in our lineup, but it's standard.

-The RCA RMW1414 is larger and more expensive than many we looked at, and why you’ll find it towards the bottom of our lineup, but it cooks food thoroughly and efficiently.
+The RCA RMW1414 is larger and more expensive than many we looked at, and that's why you’ll find it towards the bottom of our lineup, but it cooks food thoroughly and efficiently.
 Its high scores in our cooking tests, convenient capacity and versatile features are why we consider it a great option for your next microwave purchase.